China bird flu analysis finds more virus threats lurking

 "The study identifies the route of adaptation (for H7N9) from migratory birds to local waterfowl to poultry in live markets and then to people," he said.

-"Surveillance programmes can now focus on key strains in the adaption process and eradicate them before they complete the jump to people."
+"Surveillance programs can now focus on key strains in the adaption process and eradicate them before they complete the jump to people."

 (Editing by Elizabeth Piper)